juanbarbecho/OCIP/README.md

 # OCIP
-Python Scripts for Data Tasks
+Python Scripts for Data Tasks from my time at the CUNY Office of Careers and Industry Partnernships (OCIP)